Meet the New Zealand Team

 John Corban - Finance Manager

-Born in Tanzania to missionary parents, John has had a long history with mission work.
-As well as providing part-time finance management to LeaDev-Langham, he is the Global Finance Officer for Langham Partnership International.
+Born in Tanzania, John is passionate about seeing the Church strengthened and mature; his family has a long history with mission work around the world.
+As well as providing part-time finance management to LeaDev-Langham, he is the Global Finance Officer for Langham Partnership International which sees him travelling to meetings with our networks several times a year.
+Prior to being our resident 'Bean Counter' (and so much more), he was an Accountant in the corporate sector for many years.
 Away from work, John plays guitar and sings, runs to keep healthy, coaches his son's cricket team and drives his kids all around Auckland to support their busy lives.

 Sheryl Savill - Administration Manager

 Born and raised in Auckland, in her early-married years Sheryl did the big OE: living in London, travelling around Europe, and attending Tauernhof, Capernwray Bible School in Austria.
-This experience was very influential in her life, eventually leading her into ministry with Focus on the Family NZ and Manna Christian Stores.
-Sheryl is drawn to help people develop and strengthen their relationship with God.
+This experience was very influential in her life, eventually leading her into ministry with Focus on the Family NZ and Manna Christian Stores, in key administrative and project management roles.
+At LeaDev-Langham she is our 'hub of efficiency' with her finger on the pulse of (pretty much) everything as well as her computer keyboard.
+A vibrant people-person, Sheryl is drawn to help others develop and strengthen their relationship with God.
 She also enjoys adventures with her husband and their two daughters, a well-brewed cup of tea and walks on the beach.

 Allan Harkness - International Programmes & Partnerships Manager